Dow Diamond: History

 Ground was broken for the ballpark on April 11, 2006.
 The park opened April 13, 2007 and on June 8, 2007 it was announced that Dow Diamond would host the 2008 Midwest League All Star Game, which was held on June 17, 2008.
 The venue also hosted the 2017 Midwest League All Star Game.

-In 2007, they were awarded best new ballpark according to Baseball Digest.
+In 2007, Ballpark Digest recognized the Dow Diamond as the best ballpark of the year.
 In 2012, they were awarded best ballpark in Michigan from Stadium Journey.
-In 2016, they were ranked 16th out of 160 MiLB teams for stadium experience.
+In 2016, they were ranked 16th out of 160 Minor League Baseball teams for stadium experience.

+On May 16, 2023, a new stadium attendance record of 6,906 was set during a game against the West Michigan Whitecaps.

+In January 2024, a LED field lighting system was installed increasing energy efficiency and providing enhanced player safety by offering higher visibility for players that reduces excessive direct light and glare.
+In addition, the new lighting system enhanced the fan experience with color changing capabilities synchronized to music for in-game moments like home runs and wins.

 Facility

-The seating bowl can accommodate 3,100 persons, with an additional 100 on the Party Deck.
-The park features 12 luxury suites containing a total of 300 seats, a Green Room for waiting performers and 3 dressing rooms.
+The seating bowl can accommodate 3,100 persons, with an additional 100 on the party deck.
+The park features 12 luxury suites containing a total of 300 seats, a full-service bar in the suite level, two outdoor firepits, 168 solar panels and a 31' x 80' LED videoboard.

-The Dow Diamond indoors is a year-round facility that can be rented for most any event and the facility's catering company can provide anything from hors d'œuvres for two dozen to a formal dinner for 200 or a reception for 2,000.
+Dow Diamond is a year-round facility that can be rented for most any event and the facility's catering company can provide full food & beverage service for two dozen to a formal dinner for 200 or a reception for 2,000.

-Outdoors, the Diamond can provide seating for 3,500 with the stage behind home plate; 5,500 with the stage behind second base or 9,000 with the stage in center field.
+For outdoor non-baseball events, the stadium can provide seating for 3,500 with the stage behind home plate; 5,500 with the stage behind second base or 9,000 with the stage in center field.

-For exhibitions or trade shows within the infield/outfield, 50,000 ft² of Event Deck portable flooring and/or 10,000 ft² of DD2 covering for stage areas & road builds is available.
+For exhibitions or trade shows within the infield/outfield, 50,000 ft² of event deck portable flooring and/or 10,000 ft² of DD2 covering for stage areas & road builds is available.